Postgraduate Research: How to Apply

 I've accepted my offer and paid my fees, do I still need to register?

 Yes.
-You need to register on year 1 of your programme and annually in September at http://www.dcu.ie/registry/registration.shtml.
+You must register on Year-1 of your programme and annually in September.
 Details will be published on your portal page.
-Your login and password will be provided to you on your initial registration.
+Your login and password will be provided to you.

-How long will it take for the PAC application to be assessed?
+How long will it take for my online application to be assessed?

 Students are advised to submit their application form as soon as possible.
 Normally an initial assessment is carried out when all required documentation is available (2-4 weeks).
 If additional information is required, the applicant will be notified.

-Do I have to fill out the whole PAC application form?
+Do I have to fill out the online application in full?
 Are there any sections I don't need to fill out?

 What should I include in my research proposal?

 Most schools have their own guidelines on what they expect to see in a research proposal, so you should consult with your proposed supervisor in the first instance.
-Some schools have a formal proposal review exercise which takes place before a PAC application will be endorsed, and they give detailed guidelines on the format expected.
+Some schools have a formal proposal review exercise which takes place before an online application will be endorsed, and they give detailed guidelines on the format expected.